 Patricia Q. Connolly is an executive with notable success guiding discussions on how to lead and govern in the 21st century.
-While supporting and contributing to multiple boards of directors, she has brought energy and transparency to the task of corporate governance.
+While supporting and contributing to multiple Boards of Directors, she has brought energy and transparency to the task of corporate governance.

 Ms. Connolly’s background is a rare blend of corporate and nonprofit leadership.
 During her early career, she advanced through a series of positions at financial services firm PNC Financial Corp.
-This culminated with her role as vice president for the firm’s retail and private banking group.
+This culminated with her role as Vice President for the firm’s retail and private banking group.
 Here, she gained a firm grasp of the various principles that underpin the corporate world.

 Through her varied record of experience, Ms. Connolly has gained unique perspective on the critical role that a Board of Directors has in steering an organization to success.
 Regarded as an influential thought leader, she enjoys the chance to guide companies through pivotal decisions and periods of major change.

 - Develops strategic partnerships with public, private, and not-for-profit boards of directors to address best practices in board governance

 - Works closely with the Center’s Advisory Board of key corporate executives on addressing the “real world” needs of today’s boards

 - Personally provides structured consulting to Boards of Directors on governance and better practices within the boardroom

 Raj & Kamla Gupta Governance Institute Executive Director Patricia Connolly discusses Aramark’s recent changes in pay structure.